Stagyrite/stagyrite.github.io/README.md

 To keep the long story short, my professional skills include Java, DevOps, dotCMS, Hibernate, IDE, JavaScript, Perl, Raku, SQL, and Spring.
 By IDE, I mainly mean IntelliJ IDEA and Eclipse, although I also worked with NetBeans, WebStorm and PyCharm.
 I've even done a fun project with WebStorm, but either Emacs or Vim should be excluded from the list of IDEs.
 Nevertheless, I used Vim at school and, more recently, Emacs to further educate myself in SML.

 Notwithstanding the above, five programming languages are worth knowing: Java, JavaScript, SQL, Perl, and Raku.
-It's all a not-so-recent opinion, and therefore, replacements are allowed, for instance, Python.
+It's all a not-so-recent opinion, and therefore, replacements are allowed, for instance, Haskell or Python.
 C++ would be an interesting alternative, as it provides for handling concurrency differently from Java.
 I [speak Streem](https://stagyrite.github.io/screemer/ "screemer &#124; Stagyrite"), a stream-based prototype, but the opinion doesn’t fluctuate so extremely for it to matter.

 ## Contact me